bwilton93/rock-paper-scissors/README.md

 - How to select random elements from an array
 - How to force the script to only accept certain inputs
 - Loops, looooops, looooooooooooooooops

+V2 - UI DOM Manipulation
+- Learnt how to create and update elements on a page using JavaScript.